hyperledger/bevel/docs/source/glossary.md

 A decentralized identifier for Admin as defined by the DID Data Model and Generic Syntax specification.

 ###  Admin Seed
 Seed can be any randomly chosen 32 byte value.
-It is not having a proper format and used to initializing keys.
+There is no predefined format for the seed and it used to initializing keys.
 The seed used for Admin key is called an admin seed.

 ### Agency
  A service provider that hosts Cloud Agents and may provision Edge Agents on behalf of a Ledger’s Entities.